 Millions of people living in rural poverty in Pakistan have limited job opportunities outside of agriculture.
-To help improve the livelihoods and basic rights of poor communities, this project supports rural entrepreneurs while addressing the challenge of creating a supportive policy environment in which they can thrive.

 HOPE International Development Agency and Pakistan Kissan Trust are improving the livelihoods and basic rights of poor communities in Pakistan by creating supportive environments for rural entrepreneurship and social change.